Karanbir31/Cpp-DSA/README.md

 1. bt_ratInMaze                      -- rat in maze problem
 2. bt_nQueen                         -- place n queens in n*n board so that no one can attck each other
 3. bt_sudoku                         -- to solve a n*n sudoku ****
+4. bt_minSquares                     -- no. of square to cover m*n rect